List of political editing incidents on Wikipedia: Other examples

 In 2011, Sarah Palin commented on the history of Paul Revere.
 This led to Palin supporters attempting to change the Wikipedia article about him to match Palin's comments.

 In October 2012, the Occupy Melbourne article was edited from a City of Melbourne IP address to alter language about recent protests, in the week leading up to the election of lord mayor Robert Doyle.
 Doyle denied any involvement or motive.

 In May 2019, LNP reported on paid conflict-of-interest editing concerning several Pennsylvania politicians.

 In December 2019, Slate and other media reported on likely conflict-of-interest editing of US presidential candidate Pete Buttigieg's article.

 In December 2020, Politico reported on conflict-of-interest editing regarding Jeffrey Zients by the Democratic consulting firm Saguaro Strategies.

 In November 2022, Politico reported that New York congressman George Santos had edited his own Wikipedia article on at least one now-blocked Wikipedia account.
 In July 2023, The Daily Beast reported that fellow New York congressman Mike Lawler had edited his own Wikipedia page on several occasions.

 In May 2023, shortly before announcing his candidacy for president, U.S. presidential candidate Vivek Ramaswamy paid a Wikipedia editor to remove information on his Wikipedia page, allegedly to appeal more to conservatives.
 Vivek's intention was to obscure his history of being a participant in the Ohio COVID-19 Response Team and his post-graduate fellowship from Paul & Daisy Soros Fellowship for New Americans.
 Ramaswamy denied manipulation and instead insisted that he was just paying to edit "factual distortions".

+In August 2026, PassBlue reported on the recent editing on the candidates in the 2026 United Nations Secretary-General selection.